-To do this you need to write the things you hate about the other person.
+To do this, you need to write the things you hate about the other person.
 Next, write the justification for your hate.
 Now, decide that this hate is destructive for everyone.
 So, you make a conscious decision to set aside your feelings.
 Putting these thoughts down in writing is a powerful tool.
 It makes your prejudices easy to see, and this give you the power to change them.

 The goal is to see their value as a person.
 You must empathize and attempt to see their struggles.
 You will see why they distrust or hate you.
-Communicating with this level of transparency is scary.
-It makes you vulnerable.
+Communicating at this level of transparency is scary.
+It makes you both vulnerable.
 This takes courage.
 But your vulnerability allows you to change your point of view.
 This will also help those with a different mindset see things from your point of view.

 Step Two – Inclusion

 This is a decision made on the conscious level to move past your judgments and assumptions.
 It isn’t an easy step.
 It’s one thing to understand another person’s values.
 It’s a breakthrough for you if you can find value in them.

 This step is where many people get stuck.
 It’s one thing to see your bias and prejudice.
 It’s even harder to tolerate and now accept it in others.
 It forces us to seek positive change.

 Step Three – Acceptance

 The third step is moving through tolerance and inclusion to acceptance.
 Acceptance occurs when you feel empathy for the other person regardless of their beliefs.
 This is significant for the absence of negative emotional feelings toward the other person.
 There is still distance because of your differing beliefs, but you can accept them because of their intrinsic value.

 At this point, don’t think you have overcome the cultural programming that installed the bias and prejudice.
 Unless you have done some serious inner work with the Enneagram you need to beware of slipping back into old thinking patterns.